 Species Integrity and Gene Flow in Anthropomorphic Orchis species

-I’m working on a group of four orchids called man orchid (Orchis anthropophora), lady orchid (O. purpurea), military orchid (O. militaris), and monkey orchid (O. simia), found in England and across mainland Europe.
+I worked on a group of four orchids called man orchid (Orchis anthropophora), lady orchid (O. purpurea), military orchid (O. militaris), and monkey orchid (O. simia), found in England and across mainland Europe.
 They’re referred to as anthropomorphic because each one has flowers that look like little human figures – they’ve got arms and legs.
 At first glance, they look easily distinguishable (see below) and anyone could sit down with a very simple botanical key and be able to identify them all.